gchq/event-logging-schema/docs/content/en/docs/basic-structure.md

 #### Schema Action

-The action specific detail of the auditble event is recorded in a 'schema action' element, where the structure of each element is tailored to the auditable action.
+The action specific detail of the auditable event is recorded in a 'schema action' element, where the structure of each element is tailored to the auditable action.

 The schema action element structures are defined in more detail in [Schema Actions]({{< relref "schema-actions" >}}).